ualberta-smr/PyMigBench/docs/examples.md

 ---
 nav_order: 3
 ---
-# PyMigBench query examples and expected Output
+# PyMigBench query examples
-Below are some use cases of the tool and
+Below are some use cases of the tool and the expected output
 ## Get a count of all data
 **Command:**
 ```bash